flightaware/tohil/README.md

 '4294967295'
 ```

-### Using tohil from Rivet
+### Using Tohil from Rivet

 From a Rivet page, in some of your Tcl code, invoke `package require tohil`.

-If you run tohil_rivet it will plug tohil's Python interpreter such that everything it writes to stdout using print, or whatever, will go through Tcl's stdout and thereby into your Rivet page.
+If you run tohil_rivet it will plug Tohil's Python interpreter such that everything it writes to stdout using print, or whatever, will go through Tcl's stdout and thereby into your Rivet page.

 ```
 <?